I replicate our skills with machines to realize what does (not) really make us humans.

 Advising

-Students I am advising/had advised on their BSc/MSc thesis:
+Students I had advised on their BSc/MSc thesis:

 • Robert Adrian Minut, MSc, Backward LLMs (Now PhD at Sapienza)